 Each internal page is in great harmony with the home page, keeping the nice flow intact.

 If I’d need to describe Jack Watkins’s website with one word, I’d pick: bold.
 That’s the first impression that I got, which may be completely different from yours, but that’s OK.

 If Bite Toothpaste Bits doesn’t grab your attention immediately, there are other Bootstrap websites that I’m sure will.
 But Bite does an excellent job with its design, too.

 No wonder why it got on our best-of list.

 I won’t write about what Bite’s purpose is.
 Remember, we are here for the design and to gain some inspiration.

 Everything starts with a full-screen image, text and CTA.
 As soon as you start scrolling, great content, effects and details start popping from all over the place.

 I also like the sticky menu, the waving hand emoji for notification and hover effects.

-Okay, let’s make one thing clear; Bootstrap is great for small, medium and GIGANTIC websites.
+Okay, let’s clarify this: Bootstrap is great for small, medium and GIGANTIC websites.
 If Etsy uses it, you know you can, too.